Meise Botanic Garden is open all year round.

 The Botanic Garden shuttle train is free of charge as well.
-It runs every Sunday and on public holidays and during school holidays.
+It runs every Sunday and on public holidays and during school holidays (except Christmas holidays).

 Outside of these periods, the shuttle train can be booked for groups.

-You can picnic in the courtyard of the Pachthof, close to the Garden Shop.
+You can picnic in the courtyard of the former farmstead 'Pachthof', close to the Garden Shop.
 There you will find tables, benches, and a drinks machine.
 You can also picnic on the Orangery terrace or on the lawns.

 Toilets are located opposite the entrance to the Herbarium building, at the Garden Shop, at the Orangery, and in the Plant Palace.
 There are toilets for wheelchair users opposite the entrance to the Herbarium building and at the Garden Shop.
 You will find changing mats for our smallest visitors there too.